eriksquires/RStudio_with_Windows/README.md

 ![WSL Connected](images/wsl_connected.jpg)

 If you do then you are all set.
 VS Code will work as if it was natively running in your WSL / Ubuntu OS.
-Your VS add-ons, virtual environment settings, and direnv will all behave exactly as you would expect so long as you start code in the right directory.
+Your VS extentions, virtual environment settings, and direnv will all behave exactly as you would expect so long as you start code in the right directory.